ejb1987/Option/README.md

 ## Functionality
 1. get_option_data(option_ticker)

-\n Fetches the underlying stock data and option-specific details such as strike price, expiration date, risk-free rate, and dividend yield.
+Fetches the underlying stock data and option-specific details such as strike price, expiration date, risk-free rate, and dividend yield.

 2. black_scholes_price(...)

 Computes the price of a call or put options using the Black-Scholes formula, taking into account the continuous dividend yield.

 3. implied_volatility(...)

 Estimates the implied volatility by minimizing the difference between the market price of the option and the price calculated using the Black-Scholes model.

 4. monte_carlo_option_price(...)

 Utilizes Monte Carlo Simulation to estimate the price of the option by simulating multiple future price paths of the underlying asset.

 5. plot_volatility_smile(stock_ticker, expiration_date, option_type)

 Plots the volatility smile, showing the relationship between different strike prices and their respective implied volatilities for either call or put options.

 ### Example Output